U. S. XIV Corps

 There were many stories of challenged leadership and leadership responses that illustrated how a leader could be compromised during the operation to seize Munda Airfield on New Georgia in the Solomon Islands in 1943.
 It was a tough operation in the event for the almost three divisions of troops involved.
 The Japanese commander, General Sasaki, was a very competent and experienced infantry commander who fought the forces available to him extremely well.
 His soldiers and units initially fought exceptionally well with skill and determination before the tough unforgiving climate, terrain and supply shortages took their toll along with the ever-increasing effectiveness of the assaulting U. S. forces.

 New Georgia Island was a rugged volcanic terrain of intersecting ridges heavily covered with thick Pacific island jungle vegetation.
 The heat and humidity rotted boots, uniforms and web equipment quickly—the soldier was almost always damp to wet while working through the jungle.
 Visibility for fields of fire was severely restricted in unimproved terrain.
-Use of fires could create even more havoc by bursting in the upper reaches of the tree, the shards becoming a menace to friend and foe.
+Use of fires could create even more havoc by bursting in the upper reaches of the tree cover, the shards becoming a menace to friend and foe.
 Worse, the broken trees and limbs from a fire preparation could make a forward assault on a position a nightmare—the fallen tree material creating a tangled form of abatis resulting in a situation for the attacker not much improved from working through the standing jungle foliage.

 The techniques used by the defending Imperial Japanese Army units at night to terrorize and affect the opposing U. S. infantry were initially effective—moving close to positions, screaming obscenities in English, calling out officer’s names, infiltrating positions and strangling occupants and mortaring bivouacs.
 And of course, U. S. units were active at night as well.
 The day assaults against very effective Japanese defenses, the night time terrors, the heat and humidity…as the days stretched into weeks, affected some leaders more than others.